harry-s-grewal/AdGear/README.md

 The average runtime for my querying system is 0.541688 seconds, nearly half of the original time.
 This time can be improved upon by using more threads, as only 3 are selected for multithreading on my version of the code.

 The values are provided below for your interest.
-If you would like to test the runtime on your own computer, I included two bash scripts named executionTimeQueryDatabase (my code) and executionTimeQueryDatabaseNaive (old code).
-These pass in a set of 850 unique keys as arguments to avoid repeated computation.
-These keys are found in uniqueKeys.txt.

 ### Naive (old) Query script: